Michelle-MingxuanWang/EasyAnimator/README.md

 # EasyAnimator

-This is the Mingxuan Wang's final project of CS5004 Object Oriented Design.
+This is the final project of CS5004 Object Oriented Design of Mingxuan Wang.

 Easy Animator Design